Conventional wisdom says to pay off your mortgage by the time you reach financial independence. Why is that not always the best approach?

 - Should you pay off your mortgage when retiring?
 (CNBC)

-- Maybe You Shouldn’t Pay Off Your Mortgage Before Retirement (Fox Business)
+- Should You Pay Off Your Mortgage Before Retirement?
+(Fox Business)

 - Reverse Mortgages (Federal Trade Commission)